wpdk/wpdk/README.md

 <a id="prereq"></a>
 ## Runtime Prerequisites

+A system running Windows build 17063 or later is required to support AF_UNIX sockets which are used for SPDK configuration.

 Running SPDK on Windows depends upon the excellent work being done by the [DPDK community](https://www.dpdk.org/) to add support for Windows.
 Please follow [Running DPDK Applications](https://doc.dpdk.org/guides/windows_gsg/run_apps.html)